What to Know About Arbitration of Employment Disputes in California

 Most of the times, while signing an arbitration agreement, the employer takes the driver’s seat asking employees to sign arbitration agreements and are expelling those who do not.
 The employee has no other option except to sign or look for another job.
 Interestingly, such agreements are called an adhesion contract, as the employee have to adhere.

 This obviously raises the pertinent question whether such an agreement is enforceable and additionally, if the employee declines to sign and if discharged what recourse he or she will have?
 If the arbitration clause is extremely one sided and unfair, such agreements are unenforceable.
+An employment lawyer in Los Angeles will make sure that your rights are protected inside and outside of any arbitration mediation.

 California courts are of the opinion that an arbitration agreement is not rendered unenforceable merely because it is an adhesion contract.
 In Lagatree v.
 Luce, Forward, Hamilton & Scripps, 74 Cal.App.4th 1105 (Cal.
 App.
 1999), for instance, a legal secretary who was dismissed for not signing the arbitration agreement sued the employer for wrongful termination and violation of public policy.